Biraj2332/Biraj2332/README.md

 ## 🎯 Current Focus

 <p align="center">
-  🔥 Building scalable full-stack applications<br/>
+  🔥 Building scalable full-stack applications with MERN stack<br/>
-  📚 Deep diving into Machine Learning and AI<br/>
+  📚 Deep diving into Machine Learning and AI fundamentals<br/>
-  🤝 Open to collaborations on interesting projects<br/>
+  🤝 Open to collaborations on interesting full-stack projects<br/>
-  🌱 Always learning and growing
+  🌱 Always learning and growing as a developer
 </p>

 ---